Breakfast After the Bell: MSAD 60

 In the very first week of running this program, Noble High School’s breakfast count doubled.
 Bringing food directly to students made breakfast more accessible and efficient, making breakfast the easy choice.
 It also helped reduce the stigma sometimes associated with having to eat breakfast in the school cafeteria, which was located far away from the classrooms at the other end of the building.

 Expanding and Looking Forward

 The immediate success of this program increased the school nutrition budget, as they were now getting reimbursed for more meals.
 What started as a pilot program was made permanent in February of 1995 and has continued since.
-When this building became Noble Middle School in 2001, after the new Noble High School opened, continuing the breakfast program was a no-brainer.
+When this building became Noble Middle School in 2001, after the new Noble High School opened, implementing the same breakfast program for the middle school students was a no-brainer.

-Over the years, Noble High School and now Noble Middle School have expanded their breakfast program and are always trying out new recipes and finding ways to serve more kids.
-They purchased a second breakfast cart to deliver meals and have started baking some breakfast options from scratch.
+Over the years, Noble High School and now Noble Middle School have expanded their breakfast programs and are always trying out new recipes and finding ways to serve more kids.
+They purchased a second breakfast cart to deliver meals and love to bake breakfast options from scratch.
 Some recent favorite recipes include homemade coffee cake and homemade muffins!

 During the pandemic, school meals have been free to all students.
 The recent School Meals for All legislation will ensure that these meals continue to be free for Maine students starting in the 2022-23 school year.
 At Noble Middle School, meal participation has increased significantly now that cost is no longer a barrier.
 To accommodate this increased participation, Noble Middle School applied for and received a Full Plates grant.
-With these funds, they will be purchasing a third breakfast cart.
-With a cart for each floor, they look forward to providing a seamless breakfast service so they can continue to do what they do best: feed kids.
+With these funds, they purchased a third breakfast cart and now provide a seamless breakfast service.
+With high-quality and long-lasting equipment, they can continue to focus on what they do best: feed kids.